-Artificial intelligence, behavior-based intelligence, frame problem, symbol grounding problem he object is to study the philosophy of artificial intelligence, and to become possible to understand and explain papers about artificial intelligence.
+The object is to study the philosophy of artificial intelligence, and to become possible to understand and explain papers about artificial intelligence.

 The lecture is designed to learn basic concepts underlying intelligence information science.
-Aiming to touch on latest researches, presentation and discussions will be held after reading papers.
-The contents of the lecture are the following:
+Aiming to touch on latest researches,

 - 1 Introduction for AI

 - 2 History of AI researches

 - 3 Knowledge representation

-- 4 Problem solving and game

-- 5 Brain and AI
+- 4 Brain and AI

-- 6 Natural language
+- 5 Natural language

-- 7 Intelligence based on embodiment
+- 6 Intelligence based on embodiment

-- 8 Creativity
+- 7 Creativity

-- 9 Development of future artificial intelligence
+- 8 Development of future artificial intelligence

-- 10-15 Presentation and discussions about research paper
+- 9-15 Presentation and discussions about research paper

-Before: To search related research papers and to understand these papers After: To do an assignment on "manaba"
+Before: To search related research papers and to understand these papers After: To do an assignment on the websites